1. Not having any visible security in place

 'People shouldn't leave a spare key outside – thieves know this trick and will look for one under the door mat and potted plants,' says Neary.

-Similarly, keys should not be left near the letter box.
+Similarly, keys should not be left near the letter box and this applies to car keys and fobs too.

 'Thieves can fish the keys from your hallway and use them to get in,' he says.